 Nick has been successfully self-employed in the construction field for 40 years as of 2019.
 In the beginning he escaped from TN at the age of 19 in a Jeep CJ and ended up in SW Florida not knowing a soul or having a job.
 From that start, Nick earned his Florida State Certified Contractor’s License in 1979.
 Florida has always had some of the toughest construction regulations in the entire country and contractor’s licenses are governed at state level and issued only after a very rigid vetting and testing process.
 Most states, even today, have very little if any state testing for general contractors.

 During his 16 years in Florida other businesses were spun off the construction hub and they expanded to cover the entire lower 48 states and most of the southern tier of Canadian provinces.
-Nick was doing business in Texas as early as 1984; coming to love Texas and its’ ways over the ensuing years.
-He brought his family to Powderly, Texas (near Paris) in 1992.
+Nick was doing business in Texas as early as 1984; coming to love Texas and its’ traditional conservative ways over the ensuing years.
+He brought his family to Powderly, Texas (near Paris in Northeast Texas) in 1992.
 With his Tennessee ancestors Sam Houston and Davy Crockett in mind, Nick laughingly reminds folks that without Tennessee there would probably not be much Texas.
 In 2013, he purchased property near Bremond, Central Texas and eventually re-located his operation to be closer to his historical project locations.